Android 18: In Dragon Ball Super

-in the film Dragon Ball Z: Battle of Gods, Android 18 is present at Bulma's birthday party, attempting to fight Beerus following him being enraged by Boo taking his pudding, but being defeated with a single strike to the neck; in Dragon Ball Z: Resurrection 'F', she shaves Krillin's head before he goes off to fight a resurrected Freeza, being killed after Freeza destroys the planet but having her death undone when the timeline is reversed.
+in the film Dragon Ball Z: Battle of Gods, Android 18 is present at Bulma's birthday party, attempting to fight Beerus following him being enraged by Boo taking his pudding, but being defeated with a single strike to the neck; in Dragon Ball Z: Resurrection 'F', she shaves Krillin's head before he goes off to fight a resurrected Frieza, being killed after Frieza destroys the planet but having her death undone when the timeline is reversed.
 After the events of the last two films, she informs Krillin of a supposed space picnic, leading to his investigation into the matter and she later travels off Earth to watch the tournament between the fighters from her universe and those of Universe 6.
 After Trunks returns from the future, he discovers Android 18 and Krillin's marriage, meeting 18 again and preparing to engage her before she greets him.
 Android 18 later wants to get a gift for Krillin and unsuccessfully tries using the Dragon Balls.
 Android 18 scolds Krillin for being injured by a bullet while he is reluctant to train with Goku, later citing her as a factor in his choice to resume training.

 Android 18 and Krillin are approached by Goku and Gohan to join the Tournament of Power, 18 agreeing due to the 10 million Zeni reward and revealing Android 17's location.
 During the tournament, Android 18 chooses to fight on her own, defeating Universe 9's Sorrel, Universe 4's Shosa, and Universe 11's Tupper.
-Rozie and Ribrianne launch a combined attack at Goku that Androids 17 and 18 deflect, the two then battling Rozie and Ribrianne.
+Rozie and Ribrianne launch a combined attack at Goku that Androids 17 and 18 deflect, and the two then battle Rozie and Ribrianne.
 Android 18 knocks Ribrianne out of her transformation, and she reverts to Brianne, who catches Android 18 in an energy trap while her comrades from Universe 2 send their love to her and enable her to transform back into Ribrianne, but with an increase in size.
 Android 18 concedes that she is finished before hearing Krillin screaming her name from the sidelines and breaking through Ribrianne's trap.
 With assistance from Android 17, 18 blasts through Ribrianne's giant form and eliminates her.
 Universe 3's Paparoni and Koichiarator merge to form Anilaza, and Goku, Gohan, Vegeta, Frieza, 17, and 18 attempt to coordinate their attacks against the being.
 Anilaza attempts to eat 18 before Goku intervenes, and Anilaza corners Android 17 with a series of beams that lead him off the ledge of the arena.
 Android 18 jumps off and grabs him, telling him that the rest is up to him before kicking him back to the arena while descending to her own elimination.
 She apologizes to Universe 7 for being eliminated and tells Android 17 he better not lose.